mattvenn/formal-intro-course/exercises/part3/README.md

 ### Description

 Previously we just did a BMC.
 This time we will add k-induction.
+Then we will add a new assertion to prove the counter will never equal 2000.

 ### Method

-* Change the rollover of the simple counter to 10000
+* Change the MAX_AMOUNT of the simple counter to 1000
-* update the sby file to change the mode to 'prove'
+* update the sby file to change the mode from bmc to prove
 * run the tools and verify the counter works correctly
+* add a new assertion that proves the counter will never equal 2000.
+    Do you expect it to pass or fail?
+* run sby to check your expectation.
+Look at the logs from the tool, what is different?
+* If it fails, the trace will be written as trace_induct.vcd

 ## Find 2 ways to make a full proof of the double shift register.